"To be fully alive, fully human, and completely awake is to be continually thrown from the nest." Pema Chodron

 Anger and violence have a strong tendency to spread.
 More than likely, the road rage stranger was holding onto anger from a previous interaction.
 It could have happened ten minutes before, ten weeks before, or even ten years before, but it was affecting him in the moment.
 As a result, he may have over reacted to my pulling out in front of him without full awareness of what he was doing.

 All unkind or violent interactions can potentially harm us and cause us to react with the same unkindness or violence towards others.

 When we commit to yoga, we are asked to practice restraints (shouldn't dos) and observances (should dos).

 These ethical practices form the first two limbs of the eight limbed path of yoga and are called the yamas and the niyamas.

 The first and most important "ethical practice" is ahimsa which means, to "do no harm".
 Nicolai Bachman, author of, The Path of the Yoga Sutras, says that " Each person has the potential to be kind or to be mean.... practicing the eight limbs of yoga strengthens our kindness and weakens our meaness."

-Practicing ahimsa isn't always easy.
-We may have to let others angry or hurtful outbursts pass through us instead of "fighting back" so that the unkindness doesn't have an opportunity to spread.
+Ahimsa takes awareness, strength, and practice because we may have to let others angry or hurtful outbursts pass through us instead of "fighting back" so that the unkindness doesn't have an opportunity to spread.
 In other words, if we don't engage or participate in another's unkindness, hopefully it won't escalate any further.

 I am not saying that we shouldn't defend ourselves against physical violence, but I am saying that when people are unkind, it is often best to take a step back, breathe and resist the urge to take another's unkind thoughts, words, or actions personally.
 Remember that hurt people, hurt people.